 For lasting relief from dry eyes, it’s important to address what’s causing the problem.
 For example, if you take a medication that causes dry eyes as a side effect, you might need to switch to a different medication.
 In some cases, you just need to make simple changes to your everyday habits like taking regular breaks when you work on the computer.

-To get help for dry eyes, schedule an appointment at Ramirez & Poulos, MD, PA, online or over the phone.
+To get help with your dry eyes, schedule an appointment at Ramirez & Poulos, MD, PA.